Shirley, Southampton: Cemeteries

 Southampton Old Cemetery is on the Shirley side of Southampton Common in Hill Lane.
 It was set out following an Act of Parliament passed in 1843.

 Hollybrook Cemetery is notable for being the resting place of several famous individuals, including the 1966 World Cup winning footballer Alan Ball (1945–2007), the comedian Benny Hill (1924–1992) and the RMS Titanic lookout Frederick Fleet.
 It also contains the Commonwealth War Graves Commission's (CWGC) Hollybrook Memorial to 1,883 Commonwealth land and air force personnel who were lost at sea in World War I and have no known grave; those listed include Field Marshal Earl Kitchener and those of his military entourage who were lost on HMS Hampshire in 1916, and most of the South African Native Labour Corps personnel who were lost in the sinking of SS Mendi in 1917.

 The CWGC also maintain and register graves within the cemetery of 113 Commonwealth service personnel of World War I, most of them in a war graves plot before the Memorial, and 186 from World War II, including three unidentified Merchant Navy seamen, besides 67 non-Commonwealth war graves, mostly German (two of them unidentified).
 It also contains the grave of Frederick Fleet, lookout of the RMS Titanic on the night of its loss in 1912.
 Fleet was buried in a pauper's grave which went unmarked until 1993, when a headstone bearing an engraving of the Titanic was erected through donations by the Titanic Historical Society.

+Public art

+Like many districts in Southampton, Shirley has a number of public art installations.
+For example, a number of small fan-art mosaics have been created by mosaic street artist Will Rosie.
+The mosaics depict the well-known Mr. Men and Little Miss characters that were created by Roger Hargreaves.
+An online map, showing the locations of the mosaics, has been created.

+Political representation

+Shirley is represented in the House of Commons, by the MP for Southampton Test, as of 2024, Ms Satvir Kaur MP (Labour).
+Kaur is a former councillor for Shirley ward and the former leader of the local authority.

+The Shirley ward of Southampton City Council elects three councillors.
+As of 2025, there are two Labour councillors, including the current Leader of the Council, Cllr Alexander Winning, and one Liberal Democrat.